How to Make a Small Room Look Bigger: 9 Simple Tricks

 In the powder room makeover in our old house, the light color on the walls made the small powder room feel much bigger and brighter, especially since there was no window or natural light in the powder room.

 Adding an accent wall is a great way to make a room feel larger.
 One of the many things Chelsea from Making Manzanita did during her farmhouse bathroom renovation was to add a simple faux shiplap wall behind the toilet.
-By giving the eye somewhere interesting to focus immediately, you are distracted about the rather small size of the room.
-You can see that she also lightened up the color scheme and replaced the toilet with one a little taller, which helped make the room feel a bit taller (just like that hanging the curtains higher trick!).
+By giving the eye something interesting to focus on immediately, you are distracted from the relatively small size of the room.
+You can see that she also lightened up the color scheme and replaced the toilet with one that was a little taller, which helped make the room feel a bit taller (just like that “hanging the curtains higher” trick!).

 Just look at what a big difference removing those blinds made in our old laundry room (we also painted the walls white and added a lighter color floor, which made a big impact as well).